Search Unity

 Can I see what Events are being sent?

-The sent Events can be seen within 5 - 15 minutes of being sent in the Event Browser or by enabling logging in the console.
+The events sent can be seen within 5 - 15 minutes of being sent in the Event Browser or by enabling logging into the console.
 More information can be found here.

 Can I track player attribution?